If you run a B2B company and have never considered account-based marketing before, now is the time to start.

 Now that you’ve done your research and put in the hard work involved in creating these campaigns, it’s time to execute them.

 Remember not to bombard your targets with tons of advertising all at once.
-This will likely overwhelm them and could turn them off to your company altogether.
+This will likely overwhelm them and could turn them off from your company altogether.

 8. Measure Your Results